 2. Gaya Island Resort

 Wake up to the view of pristine coast of the Malohom Bay and enclosed mangroves while enjoying a stay at the Gaya Island Resort.
-Resting at an island protected by the Tunku Abdul Rahman Marine Park, this resort takes on a journey to live an authentic experience in the nature’s den.
+Resting at an island protected by the Tunku Abdul Rahman Marine Park, this resort takes on a journey to live an authentic experience in nature’s den.

 3. Shangri-La’s Rasa Ria Resort